 Did you know that English is becoming increasingly important for those looking to pursue or advance their careers in biotechnology?
 In recent years, higher education has put more emphasis on the biotechnology sector.
 Many universities now provide specialized programs offering certificates in areas such as biotechnology management.
-Among the many required courses like math, biology and chemistry, English is also a requirement.
+Among the many required courses like math, biology and chemistry, business English training is also a requirement.
 Having an academic degree won’t necessarily pave your way into a career in biotech—in fact, according to Neeley’s 2017 study, English has been the lingua franca (common language) of cross-border organizations for nearly three decades.
 This means that having a solid base knowledge of the English language helps jump-start your career… and open doors to an abundance of opportunities.
 Find out how you can break into the biotech industry today with customized English programs!

 1. English for Biotech Companies is Imperative in a Global Economy

 Countless studies have shown that having employees that know corporate language is vital to a company’s success.
 Biotech companies today (many of which are multinationals) use English for some capacity of cross-border work, whether it is in negotiation, networking, meeting or conference settings.

 Businesses dealing with medicine and advanced technologies with an international focus will want their employees to be acquainted with the vocabulary and language structures specific to the biotech industry.
 For example, discerning the differences between “potency” and “latency” will become indispensable for communicating on biotechnological ground.
 Companies expanding their operations and influence globally need a workforce that can communicate effectively in a global language.

 2. English for Biotech Companies Helps Employees Perform Better and Build More Business